Human vs Machine: What AI Still Can’t Do in B2B Sales

 If you’re a CRO, CMO, or Commercial Director under pressure to scale efficiently, here’s our take:

 This isn’t about choosing sides.
 It’s about designing a system where tech handles the tasks, and humans deliver the trust.
+The companies seeing results from a hybrid AI and human approach are taking the time to:

 AI is fast.
 But fast isn’t always right.